Orchard Park High School

 Orchard Park High School is a secondary school in Orchard Park, New York.
 The school has approximately 1725 children in grades 9–12.
 The students are divided among three houses with a principal for each house and a principal who oversees the entire school.

+Orchard Park High School was recognized by the National Blue Ribbon Schools Program in 2016.

 History and Description of Campus

 The main portion of the current high school building was completed in 1960 and served until 1976 as the junior high school.
 In 1976, a large addition and renovation process doubled the size of the building, and it became the high school.
 The old junior high gym became the pool and the gym was added adjacent to it.
 Also built was a three-story classroom addition and an auditorium adjacent to the original building.
 (The former high school became a middle school, which currently houses grades 6–8.)
 A common complaint regarding the building's design is that the narrowest staircase (capable of fitting only two people abreast) is in a central location; heavy between-period traffic often becomes congested in a bottleneck.
 The building had undergone only minimal refurbishment and changes since the late 1970s until the summer of 2008.
 Further facility improvement is taking place, which started in April 2023.